 Dance Insurance for Teachers

-Our policy is suitable for Dance Studios and Teachers.
-As a dance studio there are many requirements that you will need to abide by in Australia.
-Dance insurance is essential in protecting you and your students from the unforeseen.
+At AUZi, we have tailored a combined package including both Professional Indemnity and Public/Products Liability Insurance specifically for Dance Teachers.
+Our dance teacher insurance policy is suitable for Dance Studios and Teachers.
+As a dance studio, there are many requirements that you will need to abide by in Australia.
+Therefore, dance insurance is essential in protecting you and your students from the unforeseen.
 As you conduct your classes throughout the year and run your end of year performances, there are many risks your business is exposed to.

 Yes, yes and yes – you need dance insurance.
 We get it.
 As a dance teacher, you love to choreograph, dance and work with your students.
-Though the business side of things can be a bit of a bore, let alone confusing!
+Sometimes the business side of things can be a bit confusing to the creatives, not to mention boring!
 However confusing it might be, there are some essentials that shouldn’t be neglected, including dance insurance.
 If you run a dance studio or teach at a studio, you will need insurance.

 Why dance teachers and studios need Professional Indemnity Insurance

 In another instance, while warming the class up and running through the same old standard stretches, your student could pull a muscle.
-They can accuse you of not correcting or teaching the right technique.
+After that, they can accuse you of not correcting or teaching the right technique.
 This is where your Professional Indemnity Dance Insurance has your back.

 Why dance teachers and studios need Public Liability Insurance

-Public Liability Insurance is designed to protect you against Personal Injury or Property Damage that arise from your activities.
+Public Liability Insurance is designed to protect you against Personal Injury or Property Damage that arise from your activities as a dance teacher.
 So, if a crazy dance Mum strikes again but this time, trips over the extension cord running your music (I know, no one should even be back there but hey, she was), now she is holding you accountable for her twisted ankle.
-Now, she can’t go to work – cue the medical and legal bills.
+As a result, she can’t go to work – cue the medical and legal bills.
 This is where your Public Liability Insurance will help cover the costs.